haskellfoundation/error-message-index/message-index/messages/GHC-59692/multipleInstances/index.md

 title: Multiple Instances for Semigroup Int
 ---

-Different definitiones for `Semigroup Int` are possible.
+It is not possible to give two definitions for `Semigroup Int`, one for the semigroup given by addition and one for the semigroup given by multiplication.
-If we more than one, we ought to wrap `Int` in a `newtype`.
+If we require both instances, then we should define two `newtype` wrappers for `Int`.